 Both glaucoma and dry eye disease are chronic conditions and it is important to treat both diseases.
 Because the treatment of both often includes using eye drops, keeping up with the regimen can be challenging for patients.
 Yet, keeping the tear surface healthy increases comfort, promotes eye health and even increases the success rates of some glaucoma surgeries.

 Patients with glaucoma and dry eye disease have a lot to handle.
 Dry eye, like glaucoma, is not curable but is manageable; the management of both requires a team effort of both the doctor and the patient.

-Article by Ruth D. Williams, MD, a glaucoma specialist at the Wheaton Eye Clinic in Wheaton, Illinois.
+Ruth D. Williams, MD is a glaucoma specialist at the Wheaton Eye Clinic in Wheaton, Illinois.
 She is a past president of the American Academy of Ophthalmology and a national spokesperson on ophthalmic issues.